rosuth/employee-care/README.md

 Project will be up at localhost:8080/app

+Note: /app is the context path and if you change any request mapping or create a new one then change it accordingly, ignore the context path for hyperlinks in the view(JSP).

 ## Docker

-To deploy this project on Docker
+To deploy this project with Docker:

 1. Change the database configuration first in application.properties
-2. locate docker-compose.yml and hit docker-compose up -d
+2. locate docker-compose.yml and change the database user credentials identical to applicatio.properties and hit docker-compose up -d on project root directory
-3. Go into the shell of your mysql container and hit the sql script
+3. Go into the shell of your mysql container and run the sql script available under sql folder
-4. Restart using docker-compose restart
+4. Restart both the containers using docker-compose restart to reflect your changes

+To get into container shell of mysql: docker exec -it <mysql-container-name> bash

 Project will be up at localhost:8080/app

 ## Kubernetes

-To deploy this project using Kubernetes (Minikube)
+To deploy this project on Minikube(single node cluster) with Kubernetes:

 1. git clone https://www.github.com/rohiton/employeecare
 2. Change the database configuration first in application.properties
 3. docker pull mysql:5.7
-4. docker pull 100598/employeecare:1.0 or build on your own with docker build -t 100598/employeecare:1.0 . command
+4. docker pull 100598/employeecare:1.0 or build on your own with docker build -t 100598/employeecare:1.0 .
 5. cd deployments
 6. Apply all the yml's file one by one
 7. Run the sql script in mysql pod